Raising children impacts the size of the pension

-A parent (or the spouse of a parent, guardian or caretaker in the family) who has raised a child of up to 18 years of age for at least 8 years has the right to receive a higher pension and retire earlier (if there are at least three children or the child has a disability).
+A parent (or the spouse of a parent, guardian or caretaker in the family) who has raised a child of up to 18 years of age for at least 8 years has the right to receive a higher pension.

 One right can be simultaneously used by one parent.
 The arrangement of who will use which right shall be agreed by the parents in written form.
 If no agreement is reached, the rights shall be equally distributed between the parents.

 Child-related pension supplements

 The date of birth of the child depends on which pension supplement is added to your pension in connection with raising childrenread more

 You can go on old-age pension earlier if you have raised three children or a child with disabilityread more

 Additional contributions to the mandatory funded pension

 In respect of children born since 2013, one parent at a time has the right to receive additional contributions to their funded pension, i.e. 2nd pillar account, from the birth of the child until they reach the age of three.